 8) Stay away if you are asthmatic.
 The dry ‘gulaal’ in the air is extremely harmful.
 I am not asthmatic, but I got very unwell after my day at Barsana.
 At about 4:00 am, I was wheezing and gasping for breath.
 This is quite unlike me, but I think all the ‘gulaal’ that got into my system during the day acted up.
 Thankfully, I was sharing my room with a complete angel, who happened to be carrying Asthalin Respsules and a nebulizer.
 After two Repsules, I was totally free of the bronchospasm.

 9) Keep your camera aside for a while and enjoy the experience the way it is meant to be enjoyed.
 With all your five senses.
-FB status message, selfie and check-in can wait.
+FB status message, selfies, and check-in can wait.

-10) Carry sun-screen and a head gear to protect your hair from colors and sun.
+10) Carry sun-screen and headgear to protect your hair from colors and sun.